Ethane

-Ethane (/ˈɛθeɪn/ ETH-ayn, /ˈiːθeɪn/ EE-thayn) is a naturally occurring organic chemical compound with chemical formula C_{2}H_{6}.
+Ethane (/ˈɛθeɪn/ ETH-ayn, /ˈiːθeɪn/ EE-thayn) is a naturally occurring organic chemical compound with the chemical formula C_{2}H_{6}.
 At standard temperature and pressure, ethane is a colorless, odorless gas.
+Natural gas consists of 1–6% ethane by volume, second only to methane.
 Like many hydrocarbons, ethane is isolated on an industrial scale from natural gas and as a petrochemical by-product of petroleum refining.
 Its chief use is as feedstock for ethylene production.
-The ethyl group is formally, although rarely practically, derived from ethane.
+The ethane molecule adopts an staggered conformation, in which the methyl groups are rotated so that the hydrogen atoms are interleaved, and there is an energy barrier to twisting the methyl groups relative to each other.
+The ethyl group is formally, although rarely in practice, derived from ethane.

 History

 Ethane was first synthesised in 1834 by Michael Faraday, applying electrolysis of a potassium acetate solution.
 He mistook the hydrocarbon product of this reaction for methane and did not investigate it further.
 The process is now called Kolbe electrolysis: